rpthibeault/rpthibeault.github.io/docs/posts/linux-kernel-mentorship.md

 **Note**: appending `2>&1 | tee vm.log` to the end of the command is helpful; it will copy the vm output into a file called vm.log.

-**Note**: having a .gdbinit with the followingis also helpful; these will copy the gdb output to a file called gdb.txt:
+**Note**: having a .gdbinit with the following is also helpful; these will copy the gdb output to a file called gdb.txt:
 ```Bash
 set trace-commands on
 set logging enabled